FullstackThaumaturge/FullstackThaumaturge/README.md

 - 👋 I’m Matthew Graybosch, aka @FullstackThaumaturge
 - This is my account for *personal* projects
-- All projects listed here are available under the Creative Commons Attribution/Non-Commercia/Share-Alike (BY-NC-SA) 4.0 International license
+- All projects listed here are available under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)
-- 👀 I’m interested in Unix, GNU/Linux, small web, and shell utilities
+- 👀 I’m interested in Unix, GNU/Linux, the small web, and shell utilities
 - 🌱 I’m currently learning GNU recutils
 - 📫 Contact info is on my website at [matthewgraybosch.com](https://matthewgraybosch.com)